-KVCR is the San Bernardino Community College District's National Public Radio (NPR) and Television Station.
-KVCR was originally founded as a National Public Radio Station in 1952.
-A television station was later launched in 1963 through the Public Communication Act of 1963 and was part of the National Education Television (NET) network.
-KVCR became a Heritage NPR Station in 1971 when NPR was launched and is deeply rooted in the community of the Inland Empire.
+KVCR is the San Bernardino Community College District's National Public Radio (NPR) and Public Broadcasting Service (PBS) Television Station.
+KVCR was originally founded as a radio station in 1952.
+A television station was later launched through the Public Communication Act of 1963 and was part of the National Education Television (NET) network.
+KVCR became a Heritage NPR Station and a Heritage PBS station.
+KVCR is deeply rooted in the community of the Inland Empire.